gregpaes/vagrant-libvirt-kubernetes/README.md

 ## Kubernetes Dashboard Access

-To get the login token, copy it from _config/token_ or run the following command:
+To get the login token, copy it from the terminal output, after the first vagrant up or run the following command:
 ```shell
 kubectl -n kubernetes-dashboard get secret/admin-user -o go-template="{{.data.token | base64decode}}"
 ```